 The Humanities Center's Visiting Scholar for Spring 2018 is Yeonhaun Kang, University of Florida.
 This fellowship was part of the 2017-18 theme: "Food and...."

-Yeonhaun Kang has earned her Ph.D. in English from the University of Florida in 2016 and is a 2017-2018 NRF (National Research Foundation) of Korea Postdoctoral Fellow.
-Her research and teaching focus on 20th/21st American Literature and Culture, Environmental Humanities, Literature and Science, and Critical Food Studies.
-She is currently working on a book project, tentatively titled The Garden and the World: The Global Environmental Imagination in Contemporary US Women's Fiction, based on her dissertation.
+Yeonhaun Kang is a 2017-2018 National Research Foundation of Korea (NRF) Postdoctoral Fellow and 2018 Texas Tech Humanities Center's Visiting Fellow.
+She received her Ph.D. in English from the University of Florida in 2016, specializing in transnational American studies, contemporary US multi-ethnic literatures, and environmental literature and criticism.
+Her research and teaching interests include 20th/21st American literature and culture, environmental humanities, literature and science, and critical food studies.
+She is currently working on a book project, tentatively titled The Garden and the World: The Global Environmental Imagination in Contemporary U.S. Multi-Ethnic Women's Fiction, based on her dissertation.